EventBus Service¶

 max_publication_attempts

 to a subscriber.
+It must be at least 1.
 If not specified, defaults to 2.

-The eventbus only attempts to re-send a publication to a subscriber if the previous attempt failed.
-Please note that if the subscriber returned a 4xx or 5xx error code it is not considered a failure.
+The event bus only attempts to re-send a publication to a subscriber if the previous attempt failed.
+Please note that if the subscriber returned a 4xx or 5xx error code it is considered a failure.

 max_publication_threads

 limits the number of simultaneous publication threads.
-If
+It must be at

 If all publication threads are in use, the pending publications are queued and will be dispatched when publication threads become available.